Rae Kidd

-Rae Kidd (June 15, 1917 – April 2, 1962) was an American film actress who played the lead role (of Rae Lane) in the controversial nudist film The Unashamed (1938).
-The film has been studied for its commentary on race, class and the possibility of idylls within 20th Century life.
+Rae Kathleen Kidd (June 15, 1917 – April 2, 1962) was an American film actress who played the lead role (of Rae Lane) in the controversial nudist film The Unashamed (1938).
+The film has been studied for its commentary on race, class, and the possibility of idylls within 20th Century life.

 She claimed to be a descendant of the pirate William "Captain" Kidd.
 She married her first husband, Enos R. Wicher, while both were students at the University of Wisconsin in 1935.
 They divorced in 1937.